AndrewDongminYoo/docs-trunk-io-ko/ci-analytics/setup/github-actions.md

----
-description: How to integrate Trunk CI Analytics with GitHub Actions
----

 # GitHub Actions

+How to integrate Trunk CI Analytics with GitHub Actions.

 ## Compatibility